poli-cz/vue-app/README.md

 # Vue demonstration

 Example of Vue + node fullstack.
+One page application which allows users to register and view registered users.
+Users can also generate random username.
+This is handled by 3rd part API.
+Application consists of two key parts, server, for handling requests, and calling api.
+And frontend for rendering all application.

 For testing purposes whole server is available here: